alphamg2003/osu_mg_solitary/README.md

 # Project: osu!
 Gacha Club Revival | Sub-project: osu!
-Mg Revival (Season 3)
+Mg (Season 3)

 The only active core project of osu!
 Gacha Club, that brings self-made characters created from Gacha Club to osu! game.
 The new season of osu!
 Mg, with the solitary path awaits...